gardener/gardenctl-v2/docs/help/gardenctl_kubectl-env_powershell.md

 To load the kubectl configuration script in your current shell session:
 PS /> & gardenctl kubectl-env powershell | Invoke-Expression

-To load the kubectl configuration for each shell session add the following line at the end of the $profile file:
+To load the kubectl configuration for each shell session add the command at the end of the $profile file.

-    & gardenctl kubectl-env powershell | Invoke-Expression

-You will need to start a new shell for this setup to take effect.

 ```